neo4j-contrib/northwind-neo4j/README.md

 :END_ID(Product)	productName:IGNORE	:START_ID(Supplier)	categoryID:IGNORE	...
 ```

-As every row in the imput file is of the same relationship type, the TYPE is set in the console command.
+As every row in the input file is of the same relationship type, the TYPE is set in the console command.
 Import Products, Suppliers, and the SUPPLIES relationship between them using the following command:

 ```